nixworks/public/news/2016/05/28/index.md

 ##### Spillover of the Syrian Civil War
 ### [Turkey claims that its artillery fire together with U.S. air strikes killed more than 104 ISIL militants after rockets fired from northern Syria killed several people in the Turkish town of Kilis. ](/news/2016/05/28/turkey-claims-that-its-artillery-fire-together-with-u-s-air-strikes-killed-more-than-104-isil-militants-after-rockets-fired-from-northern-s.md)
-_Context: Syria, Spillover of the Syrian Civil War, Kilis, Islamic State in Iraq and the Levant, Turkey_
+_Context: Turkey, Kilis, Islamic State in Iraq and the Levant, Syria, Spillover of the Syrian Civil War_

 ##### Conflict in the Niger Delta
 ### [The Niger Delta Avengers militant group destroy gas and oil pipelines belonging to Shell and Agip in Nigeria. ](/news/2016/05/28/the-niger-delta-avengers-militant-group-destroy-gas-and-oil-pipelines-belonging-to-shell-and-agip-in-nigeria.md)
-_Context: Conflict in the Niger Delta, Niger Delta Avengers, Nigeria, Agip, Royal Dutch Shell_
+_Context: Niger Delta Avengers, Conflict in the Niger Delta, Agip, Royal Dutch Shell, Nigeria_

 ##### Lightning strikes
 ### [ Lightning strikes across Europe kill one person and injure at least 14 more. ](/news/2016/05/28/lightning-strikes-across-europe-kill-one-person-and-injure-at-least-14-more.md)